spring-guides/top-spring-on-kubernetes/README.md

 In reference documentation frequently we need to explain a concept or convey an idea before going into details.
-This is similar to the way a presentation may provide additional background before getting to main point.
+This is similar to the way a presentation may provide additional background.

-Reference documentation however is a place to keep referring to over and over again so it needs to remain focused, factual, and complete.
-Inserting additional background and conveying ideas that only need to be conveyed once means readers have to scroll past it every time.
-More importantly such information most likely ends up as side notes or overviews where the thought of becoming long-winded limits our ability to adequately convey ideas.
+Reference documentation however is used repeatedly so it needs to remain focused, factual, and complete.
+It is not a good place for conveying ideas that only need to be conveyed once.
+More importantly conceptual information most likely ends up in side notes and overviews where the topic is most likely not adequately covered.
 The problem is only multiplied with time as new writers consider where to add or expand on existing information.

 The purpose of this repository is to manage topical guides for Spring projects.
 The repository is shared across projects since ideas and